Lab 4: Recursion and Tree Recursion

 Write the fibonacci function using tree recursion.

-The function should take in n
+The function should take in n and return the nth

 fibonacci number.